safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### **Initialize the Safe Core SDK**

-Goerli is a supported network so we don’t need to specify the contract addresses, however, to see how to create a safe on a local or unsupported network, see [Guide: Integrating the Safe Core SDK](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#instantiate-an-ethadapter).
+Goerli is a supported network so you don’t need to specify the contract addresses, however, to see how to create a safe on a local or unsupported network, see [Guide: Integrating the Safe Core SDK](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#instantiate-an-ethadapter).

 Safe Factory is used to create a new Safe.
 While Safe class represents an instance of a particular Safe account.